evilnose/PyRKViewer/docs/source/Tutorial.rst

 **- Reaction**: provides quick options to generate your reactions.
 These help us select multiple nodes and name them as reactants or products rather than go one by one using the creating panel (explained below).

 **- Plugins**: you’ll find the main features that will help you create, visualize, or analyze your reactions.
 They will also appear in the applications menu under their corresponding sections.
-We will go over them in detail below, for example, Add Reaction, Arrow Designer, Auto Layout, Random Network and Structural Analysis.
+We will go over them in detail below, for example, add reaction, arrow designer, auto layout, random network and structural analysis.

 **- Help**: